Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Advising | Courses

 CMLT 22310.
 Character Study.
 100 Units.

-This course offers space to consider in-depth one of the most fundamental, yet mercurial aspects of stories: the imagined person, or fictional character.
-How do characters "work"-what makes successful characterization?
-How do authors depict a character changing over time?
-How are characters shaped and conditioned not only by events in a plot but by the other characters that they interact with?
-We will investigate these questions across a wide range of genres and media, with a few major themes as our focus: the stability of characters across time or multiple texts (from figures in myth to Sherlock Holmes); character as moral progression or formation; and character relationality-both the question of "relatability" and why it might (or might not!) matter and characters' hierarchical relationships within the plot (e.g., major vs. minor characters, protagonist and sidekick, etc.) and how these intersect with the social hierarchies of these character' worlds.
-By taking one key aspect of narrative and trying to think about it seriously together, our goal will be to gain a better understanding of how stories meditate on personhood in all its complexity.
+This course offers space to consider in-depth one of the most fundamental, yet tricky aspects of stories: the imagined person, or fictional character.
+Some of the questions we will ask and try to answer together include: how do characters "work"-what makes successful characterization?
+How do authors depict characters changing over time yet remaining recognizably who they are?
+How are characters shaped not only by events in a plot but by the other characters that they interact with?
+We will investigate these questions across a range of textual genres and media, with a few major themes as our focus: the stability of characters across time or multiple texts (from figures in legend to Sherlock Holmes); character as moral progression or formation; and character relationality.
+We'll consider the question of "relatability" and why it might (or might not!) matter and examine characters' hierarchical relationships within the plot (e.g., major vs. minor characters, protagonist and sidekick, etc.) and how these intersect with the social hierarchies of these character' worlds.
+By taking one key aspect of narrative and thinking about it together in sustained, serious, and playful ways, our goal will be to gain a greater understanding and appreciation of how stories meditate on personhood in all its complexity.

 Instructor(s): Jane Gordon Terms Offered: Spring